harvard-lil/lil-nudgebot/README.md

 lil-nudgebot
 ============

-A Slack bot for nudging LIL Slack channels about pull requests and Front messages.
+A Slack bot for nudging LIL Slack channels about pull requests.

 Deployment
 ----------